kxmii/MAL-Webscraping/README.md

 # MAL Webscraping
 ## Overview:
-Webscrapes the top x shows from MAL and generates an index.html where they can be displayed.
+Webscrapes the top 10 shows from MAL and generates an index.html where they can be displayed.
 Hosted at -

 https://kxmii.github.io/MAL-Webscraping/